 - William Wood and Mary Daw.

-William Wood.
-Baptised 19 March 1854 at Herstmonceux, son of Richard Wood and Elizabeth Honeysett.
+William Wood was baptised on 19 March 1854 at Herstmonceux, son of Richard Wood and Elizabeth Honeysett.

 William married Mary Daw in 1877.